rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

    If the "gold" version of the code has a bug, the miner will faithfully promote that bug into a requirement.

-Despite being approximate, these oracles are effective for **Regression Testing**.
+Despite being approximate, these oracles are effective for regression testing.
 If a refactor causes a previously stable invariant to fail, the invariants you have mined will flag it.

 The concept of _runtime invariant mining_ is as follows.
 Given a program